I want to connect broadband/internet, what are my options?

 |Multiple users running several devices at once, streaming in HD and ultra HD quality, downloading HD movies and online gaming

 Put simply, plans with unlimited data generally increase in cost proportional to the speed you choose.
 For plans with limited data, costs vary depending on the amount of data you choose.
-Data over wireless networks is generally more expensive than ADSL or fixed line connections and you will usually pay less if you choose a plan with a lock-in contract.
+Data over wireless networks is generally more expensive than fixed line connections and you will usually pay less if you choose a plan with a lock-in contract.

 Other things to consider are contract length (typically monthly, 12 or 24 months).
-Monthly plans are a good option if you are testing out a new provider as you are free to leave at the end of the month if you’re not happy with the service.
+Monthly plans are a great option if you are testing out a new provider as you are free to leave at the end of the month if you’re not happy with the service.
 They are also useful if you know you’ll be moving in less than 12 months.
 However, these plans often include expensive set-up fees and you usually also have to pay for the modem.
 Check the set-up costs before signing a contract so there are no surprises when you get your first bill.